 Poor sleep quality

 Eating too much sodium can mess with your sleep, especially if you eat it in the evening.
-A spike in blood pressure along with urges to drink and pee make staying asleep difficult.
+A spike in blood pressure, along with urges to drink and pee, makes staying asleep difficult.

 How to flush sodium out of your system